britram/rains-prototype/draft-trammell-rains-protocol.md

   purposes of proving non-existence of an Assertion.
 Shards may be encoded to provide either absolute proof or probabalistic assurance of non-existence.
 See
   {{shards-and-p-shards}}.
-- Assertion Update Query: An expression of interest about the current validity status of an unexpired assertion one already has.
-- Nonexistence Update Query: An expression of interest about the current validity status of an unexpired shard or zone one already has.
 - RAINS Message: Unit of exchange in the RAINS protocol, containing assertions, shards, zones, queries, and notifications.
 See {{cbor-message}}.
 - Notification: A RAINS-internal message section carrying information about the